 The principal is custodian of all records for currently enrolled students at the assigned school.
+The Superintendent is the custodian of all records for students who have withdrawn or graduated.

 Records may be inspected by a parent or eligible student during regular school hours.
 If circumstances prevent inspection during these hours, the district will either provide a copy of the records requested or make other arrangements for the parent or student to review these records.
 The records custodian or designee will respond to reasonable requests for explanation and interpretation of the records.